Woolery Stone Company

-Woolery Stone Company is a historic limestone quarry and manufacturing complex located at Bloomington, Monroe County, Indiana.
+Woolery Stone Company is a historic limestone quarry and manufacturing complex located at Bloomington, Indiana.
 The property includes a variety of buildings, structures, and objects associated with the production of dimensional limestone.
 These include the limestone faced International Style headquarters building, metal mill office, machine shop, blacksmith shop, limestone storage structure, limestone walls, and the grand scale all metal mill building.

 It was listed on the National Register of Historic Places in 2002.